CorrelAid/docs/wiki/communication/slack.md

 We use Slack for to coordinate the local chapters as well as for the organization of the activities of "central" CorrelAid, e.g. the organization of projects, meetups, etc. For example:

-* Once a week - usually Mondays at 8pm - we have our [**weekly conference call** ](conference-calls.md)in the #telko channel.
-Feel free to join the Slack call there, we always like to hear new voices!
 * During the week, we work on the different CorrelAid topics in the **channels**.
 Channels are either designated to a certain topic (e.g. #projects for projects, #education for eductation, #fundraising for collaborating on grant proposals) or are focused on local chapters (#lc-bremen, #lc-berlin, #lc-mannheim, ...).
 If you are interested in a certain topic and/or local chapter, you can join the corresponding channel(s) to see what's already going on.
 Or even better: **share your ideas**!
 * If you need help with anything related to CorrelAid or data science or coding, feel free to ask away in the** #help **channel.
 * found a funny Meme or Gif and need to share with someone?
 Stumbled across a very useful tutorial for something?
 Post it to #random!